-We track consumers’ familiarity with, opinion and consideration of, and shopping and purchase intentions for our vehicles as part of our brand value and awareness tracking.
+We track consumers’ familiarity with, opinion and consideration of, and shopping and purchase intentions in regard to our vehicles as part of our brand value and awareness tracking.
 Tracking these elements helps us to understand how consumers view our vehicles and where we need to focus our product development and communications efforts to improve consumers’ perceptions of and interest in our vehicles.

 We continue to actively use Twitter to engage with consumers on all matters, including customer service.
 We answer questions, provide information and give customers help when needed.
-Twitter remains the best resource for real-time assessment of what people are saying about us and provides us with a valuable platform for listening.
+The volume of requests we have handled through our @FordService Twitter account has more than tripled in three years, and our customer satisfaction rates for communications through this platform are 92 percent or higher.
+Twitter also remains the best resource for real-time assessment of what people are saying about us and provides us with a valuable platform for listening.

 Through these and other innovative communication methods, we are seeking to stimulate user discussions about our products.
 Opportunities for discussions and information monitoring on the Internet are countless.
 So, in addition to the institutionalized efforts of our Communications and Marketing divisions, we are empowering some of our employees to communicate about Ford on the web by making our “digital participation guidelines” more widely available and giving employees the information they need to communicate successfully in these arenas.
 We think that allowing employees to have open and real communications within their digital communities sends a clear message that Ford is committed to forging relationships online and being accessible to its audiences.
 For more on the guidelines, see the Governance section.